Noah-Huppert/NoahHuppert.com/README.md

 The backend for NoahHuppert.com

 #Sass
-Run this command from the root
+Run this command from the project root

 ```
 sass --watch src/client/scss:src/client/css